| San Antonio Area Roads & Freeways

 recent years has resulted in a change to Leon Valley's official

 position and will hopefully result in much-needed improvements.
-Studies
+See the Bandera Road proposals page for more details on current planning for that corridor.

 aren't traffic signals in San Antonio